OneOverCosine/Engineering_84_business_week/README.md

 That, to me, set Sparta apart from the others like them.

 ## 4. What is Scrum and what is the benefit of implementing it?
 SCRUM is an Agile framework *not* a methodology.
+Scrum is meant to be simple.
+It's built upon a series of sprints which which gives the team a chance to review work before proceeding.
+Useful because everyone is involved in development.
+Has a high level of transparency and openness so problems get caught before they get far

 ## 5. Where do you see yourself in 2-5 years?
-(researching...)
+DevOps architect...

 ## 6. What is DevOps and benefit of using it?
 A combination of Development and Operations.
 Bringing two teams together so that they can work better together and streamline the process of development.
-Scrum is meant to be simple